VictorMorand/EntityRepresentations/README.md

 pip install -r requirements.txt
 ```

-## Demo
+## Demo Usage
-See The notebook `EntityRepresentations.ipynb` for a walkthrough.
+See The notebook `Demo.ipynb` for a walkthrough as well as a demo of the Entity Lens Method.
+The Notebook `EntityRepresentations.ipynb` contains the raw code for many experimentatations.